 Note: Price depends on VAT registration type.
-VAT-Light: 1500, Full VAT obligatory: 3500, Full VAT voluntary: 5000.
+VAT-Light: 1500, Full VAT obligatory: 3500, Full VAT voluntary: 5000 (because of additional prepration of documents).
 In case of Full VAT registration, the Tax Office will require up-to-date accounting (charged separately)

 Note: The Tax Office may require up-to-date accounting (charged separately)